yshalsager/mini-baheth/README.md

 This project relies on several fantastic open-source tools:

 *   [Ripgrep](https://github.com/BurntSushi/ripgrep) for its incredibly fast search capabilities.
+    *   [Ripgrep-all](https://github.com/phiresky/ripgrep-all) for its ability to search through more file types.
+    *   [Pandoc](https://github.com/jgm/pandoc) for its ability to convert DOCX to text.
+    *   [Antiword](https://repology.org/project/antiword/information) for its ability to convert DOC to text.
+    *   [Gron](https://github.com/tomnomnom/gron) for its ability to convert JSON to text.
 *   [NanoDjango](https://github.com/radiac/nanodjango) for providing a minimal Django-like web framework.
 *   [Granian](https://github.com/emmett-framework/granian) as the high-performance ASGI server.
 *   [uv](https://github.com/astral-sh/uv) for fast Python packaging and resolution.